cal-itp/data-infra/docs/analytics_tools/04_notebooks.md

 # Notebooks (WIP)
 (jupyterhub)=
 ## Introduction to JupyterHub
-For Python users, we have deployed a cloud-based instance of JupyterLab to creating, using, and sharing notebooks easy.
-This avoids the need to set up a local environment, provides dedicated storage, and allows you to push to Github.
+For Python users, we have deployed a cloud-based instance of JupyterHub to creating, using, and sharing notebooks easy.
+This avoids the need to set up a local environment, provides dedicated storage, and allows you to push to GitHub.

-Make sure you're set-up with JupyterLab here
-Quick link - JupyterLab
-See pushing from JupyterLab below
+Make sure you have access to JupyterHub [here](https://hubtest.k8s.calitp.jarv.us/)

 ## Using JupyterHub
 Jupyterhub is a web application that allows users to analyze and create reports on warehouse data (or a number of data sources).